-It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected veterans status, sexual orientation and gender identity and expression, genetic information, being or having been victims of domestic violence and stalking, familial status, and all other categories covered by law.
+Review of applications will begin October 1 and continue until the position is filled.
+Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York at www.upstatenyherc.org.
+It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, genetic information, being or having been a victim of domestic violence and stalking, familial status, or any categories covered by law.
 Colgate is an Equal Opportunity/Affirmative Action employer.
-Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply
+Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.